neutrixs/spotifinfo/src/components/privacyText/privacyPolicy.md

 ---

-The latest revision of this privacy policy: 14th of November 2021
+The latest revision of this privacy policy: 25 June 2022